natashapl/natashasfolio/README.md

    - Update your Sass/JS source files
    - Minify as needed before deployment

+4. 🚫 PRs are not accepted.
+This is a personal portfolio project.

 ## 📬 Contact

 If you're interested in working together or have any questions: